jacobWeeces/ct/README.md

 # ConnectTerm (ct)

-A reliable terminal session manager that wraps `dtach` to prevent zombie processes and provide seamless reconnection from mobile terminals like Termius.
+A reliable terminal session manager that uses `tmux` as a backend to provide seamless reconnection from mobile terminals like Termius.

 ## The Problem This Solves

-> **Note:** This behavior has been observed specifically on **macOS with Apple Silicon** when using `dtach` with mobile terminal apps like Termius.
-I haven't tested dtach on other platforms, and this issue may be specific to this environment. dtach is a great tool - this wrapper just adds some extra safeguards for my particular use case.

-When using `dtach` directly on my setup, closing a terminal window (especially from mobile apps like Termius) sometimes leaves behind **zombie processes** that:
-- Spin at 100% CPU indefinitely
-- Corrupt socket state
-- Cause new sessions to show blank screens with just a cursor
-- Require manual cleanup (`pkill`, removing socket files)
+> **Note:** ct originally used `dtach` as its backend but has been migrated to `tmux` to fix terminal freezing issues with tools like Claude Code.
+If you have existing dtach-based ct sessions, they will not work with the new tmux backend.
+Use `ct -x` to clean up old sessions if needed.

+When using terminal tools like Claude Code through mobile terminals (like Termius), raw `dtach` sessions experience:
+- Terminal freezes requiring session kills
+- Visual corruption from escape sequence handling
+- Device Attributes responses (`[?6c`) causing PTY issues

-**ConnectTerm fixes this** by:
+**ConnectTerm solves this** by:
-1. Properly handling terminal close signals (HUP, TERM)
-2. Automatically detecting and cleaning up zombie/dead sessions
-3. Tracking session health via PID files
+1. Using tmux's robust terminal emulator to handle escape sequences properly
-4. Providing a simple, reliable interface
+2. Providing a simple interface without requiring tmux knowledge
+3. Maintaining scrollback, mouse support, and system clipboard integration
+4. Making detached sessions just work across disconnections

 ---